 Jaeckl, Chicago, has been active with her 5th- and 10th-year reunion steering committees and also served on the gift committee for her 10th Reunion this year.
 She has worked as a volunteer for the admissions program and served for three years as a career contact.
 In addition, she has helped organize and host alumni events in the Chicago region and been active the Viking Gift Committee, soliciting support from young alumni for The Lawrence Fund.

 Husband and wife Walter and Barbara Ives Isaac, Lakewood, Colo., will share the Gertrude B. Jupp outstanding Service Award.
 Named in honor of Gertrude Jupp, a 1918 graduate of Milwaukee-Downer College who was named M-D Alumna of the Year in 1964 for her long volunteer service to the college.

 Both members of the class of 1964, the Isaacs have served as key alumni leaders, working on every reunion committee since they graduated.
 Barbara Isaac has served as a volunteer admissions worker in the Denver area for more than 20 years, coordinating countless admissions events and persuading many Denver high school students to enroll at Lawrence.

 Walter Isaac served on the Lawrence University Alumni Association Board of Directors for six years, where he chaired the communications committee for two years and served on the executive committee for four.
 He served as president of the LUAA from 2001-03.

 Lawrence University, "Eight Alumni Recognized for Career Achievement, Service at Lawrence University Reunion Celebration" (2004).
 Press Releases.
-Paper 329.
+329.